richardseberino/b2m-java/docs/ICP.md

 Access the ICP Grafana console and verify it properly shows metrics.

-## Define kubernets liveness probe for use with built-in application health check
+## Define kubernetes liveness probe for use with built-in application health check

 The provided `b2m-java-icp.yml` deployment YAML file defines the [liveness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/#define-a-liveness-http-request) that use the implemented `/health` route.